 Where can we learn more or get involved locally?

-Check out the Xerces Society, Firefly Watch, and iNaturalist.
-State natural heritage programs and university entomology departments are also great resources.
-Local parks and nature centres host events.
-Join these to learn more and contribute to firefly conservation.
+You can learn more and get involved by exploring organizations such as the Xerces Society, Firefly Watch, and iNaturalist.
+State natural heritage programs and university entomology departments are also valuable resources.
+In addition, local parks and nature centers often host events and activities.
+Joining these programs helps you learn more about fireflies and contribute to their conservation.

 What practical steps can we take tonight to support fireflies in our yard?